dineshrx/Face-Recognition-Object-Detection-Classification-using-Yolo-V8-Algorithm/README.md

 <p id="description">We intend to build a real-time object classification system using YOLO (You Only Look Once) a cutting-edge object detection and classification technique.
 The project will involve the development of a robust and efficient system capable of identifying and classifying objects in real-time pictures and video streams making it appropriate for a wide range of applications such as surveillance autonomous cars and others.</p>

 ## Requirements
+The Entire project is worked in the pycharm environment.
 Before using this project, ensure that you have the following dependencies installed:

 - Python 3.x
 - Pycharm